stationfy/arena-chat-sdk/packages/sdk/README.md

 ### Q&A

-If the "Q&A" feature is enabled for your chat plan and activate for the current chat, you can implement it using this module.
+When a Q&A session is enabled for the Chat Room, you can implement the basic Q&A functionality using this module.

 First you'll need to get the `qnaProps` with your `chatId`